 Open to Digital, Print and Broadcast Journalists --

-Writers, Editors, Columnists, Bloggers, Investigative Reporters and Freelancers -- covering:
+Writers, Editors, Columnists, Producers, Investigative Reporters and Freelancers -- covering:

-See all categories listed below or inside the contest entry portal.
+See all categories listed on the PDF above, list below, or inside the contest entry module.

 Judging: The competition is slated to be judged by journalism faculty of the Medill School of Journalism at Northwestern University.
 Judges will be the sole arbiters of the awards.
 Competition judges reserve the right to decide if an entry is in the proper category, and to move those they determine need reassignment as well as not to make awards in a particular category.
 Judges will consider criteria appropriate to the category including, but not limited to:

 "Best Section," "Best Magazine," "Best Web site," and "Best Newsletter" entries will be judged on the above plus overall graphics presentation and use of graphic elements to help communicate the message to the readers.